thirdweb-dev/typescript-sdk/etc/sdk.api.md

         name: string;
         }>;
     };
+    // Warning: (ae-forgotten-export) The symbol "ERC20" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ITokenERC20" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ERC20Metadata" needs to be exported by the entry point index.d.ts
-    token: Erc20<ITokenERC20> | undefined;
+    token: Erc20<ERC20 & ERC20Metadata> | undefined;
 }

 // Warning: (ae-internal-missing-underscore) The name "DEFAULT_IPFS_GATEWAY" should be prefixed with an underscore because the declaration is marked as @internal